 Do you want a challenging, rewarding career?
 A career with security, pride, and great pay?
 Line Work is the answer to all of these and more!
 Our instructors are either currently employed or retired from the electrical industry and are eager to get you started in your new career.
 Somerset Lineman Training Center has one of the most expansive indoor training facilities and comprehensive curriculum in the nation.

 The objective of the Lineman Training Program is to provide an opportunity for students to embark on a meaningful and rewarding career in the electrical line work industry.
 This is accomplished with the use of proven training methods by instructors with extensive experience in the utility industry.
-Upon completion of the class, our students are prepared to enter and be successful in the Line Utility Industry.
+Upon completion of the class, our students will have all the necessary training needed to enter the Line Utility Industry.

 CDL license is recommended for employment in the Line industry.
 Our Lineman Training Program includes CDL training for those who need it.